robkorn/blockchain-ruminations/universal_dApp_interface.md

 ```
 With that all said and done we are now able to automatically generate GUI and verify that the inputs provided are valid.

-However there is one final piece missing to make this work truly flawlessly.
+However there is one final piece missing to make this work flawlessly.
 We have not yet specified how the inputs are to be used in performing the actual action (building a transaction with the given inputs).

 Performing An Action
 -------------